bogdanvuk/pygears/docs/blog/riscv/setup.rst

    echo "export PATH=\$RISCV/bin:\$PATH" >> /tools/tools.sh
    source /tools/tools.sh

-:v:`2` This took a while on my laptop, since whole RISC-V GCC compiler toolchain is being downloaded and built. :v:`1` Finally, lets try if I can simulate a simple program. :v:`2` Unfortunatelly, the example given on the riscv-tools github page is for compiling C code.
+:v:`2` This took a while on my laptop, since whole RISC-V GCC compiler toolchain is being downloaded and built. :v:`1` Finally, lets try if I can simulate a simple program. :v:`2` Unfortunately, the example given on the riscv-tools github page is for compiling C code.
 Since I'm interested in testing individual instructions, compiling from C will make too many hoops in the process.
-I need to be able to directly specify inftructions in assembly and avoid as much boilerplate as possible, i.e. main function call and stack manipulation.
+I need to be able to directly specify instructions in assembly and avoid as much boilerplate as possible, i.e. main function call and stack manipulation.
 I started with the instructions provided in `riscv-spike-minimal-assembly github repo <https://github.com/jonesinator/riscv-spike-minimal-assembly/>`_. :v:`1` I ended up with the following simple linker script ``bare.ld``:

 .. literalinclude:: files/bare.ld